martinpihrt/OSPy/api/docs/Mobile_API_v1.md

 Omit the second-factor fields when 2FA is disabled.
 With e-mail 2FA, the first request returns `two_factor_required`, sends a code and supplies `challenge_id`; repeat the login with the challenge and code.

 The result contains the access and refresh tokens, expiry times, role, scopes and device ID.
 Refresh through `POST /auth/refresh` with `{"refresh_token":"..."}`.
-Persist the replacement before deleting the old token. `POST /auth/logout` revokes the current token session. `GET /auth/devices` lists paired devices and `DELETE /auth/devices/{device_id}` revokes one.
+Persist the replacement before deleting the old token.
+If the client is terminated after rotation but before that durable write, the same old token can recover exactly once during the next five minutes; this recovery does not apply to logout, explicit device revocation or expired tokens. `POST /auth/logout` revokes the current token session. `GET /auth/devices` lists paired devices and `DELETE /auth/devices/{device_id}` revokes one.

 ### Scopes